Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 - Zapier Addon – Connect WordPress forms to over 2000+ apps.

-After going through the list of WPForms add-ons, locate the addon you want and click on the “Installed Addon” button.
+After reviewing the list of WPForms add-ons, locate the add-on you want and click the “Installed Addon” button.

-Note: Some addons can’t be installed directly from your WordPress site.
-You will have to download it via the WPForms.com website.
+Note: Some add-ons can’t be installed directly from your WordPress site.
+You will have to download them from the WPForms.com website.

-If this happens, an error message will be displayed in place of the “Installed Addon” button, like in the image below.
+If this happens, an error message will be displayed instead of the “Installed Addon” button, as in the image below.

 The WPForms addons download error message usually reads like this:

-In this case, log in to your WPForms.com user account and click on “Downloads” from the top navigational menu.
+Log in to your WPForms.com user account and click “Downloads” from the top navigational menu.
 Scroll down the page to find the add-on you want.

 Use the “cloud icon” to start the download to your computer.

-Then upload via your WordPress admin area plugin interface following the instruction earlier in this post.
-Next, activate the addon plugin.
-That’s it.
-You’re done with that.
+Then, upload it via your WordPress admin area plugin interface following the instructions in this post.
+Next, activate the add-on plugin.
+That’s it—you’re done with that.

 Note: Read my step-by-step guide here to integrate WPForms with popular payment gateways such as PayPal, Stripe, Square, and Authorize.net.